RESEARCH & REPORTS

 Tourism is the largest industry in Greater Palm Springs, supporting 1 in 5 jobs in the region.
 Because tourism is such a vital part of the local economy, Visit Greater Palm Springs conducts ongoing research to support visitation to the destination.

 Below, you can view our latest research reports as well as current tourism industry trends and updates.
-If you have any questions, please contact Gary Orfield at email@example.com.
+If you have any questions, please contact Rebecca Kirkpatrick at email@example.com.
 If you have questions on downloading these reports, please contact Krystal Kusmieruk, firstname.lastname@example.org.

 To view archived research and reports, click here.